katefennelly/katefennelly.github.io/SoftwareDesignEngineering.md

 </center>

-Below is the initial enhancement made to the artifact:
+Below is the software design and engineering enhancement:

 ### Enhancement 1: